-For a quantitative analysis of the HIF- 1α and HIF- 2α expression in the inflamed and healthy ankles, we performed WB analysis.
-The inflamed arthritic ankles displayed strong HIF- 1α and HIF- 2α protein expressions (at day 6 after 1 GPI serum injection) in the nuclear fraction (n) and strong but lower expressions in the cytosolic fraction (c); only a slight HIF- $1\alpha/2\alpha$ protein expression was determined in healthy ankles (Fig. 5B).
+For a quantitative analysis of the HIF-1 α -, and HIF-2 α -expression in the inflamed-, and healthy-ankles, we performed WB analysis.
+The inflamed arthritic-ankles displayed strong HIF-1 α and HIF-2 α protein-expressions (at day 6 after one GPI-serum injection) in the nuclear fraction (n) and strong but lower expressions in the cytosolic fraction (c); only a slight HIF-1 α /2 α protein-expressions was determined in healthy ankles (Fig. 5B).

-RT-PCR analyses of the expression levels of HIF- 1α and HIF- 2α mRNA in the inflamed ankles revealed no increase in HIF- 1α mRNA expression after the first GPI serum injection but strong 28-fold upregulation 6 h after a second GPI serum injection (48 h after the first GPI serum injection).
-HIF- 2α mRNA expression increased 6-fold, 6 h after the first, and 9-fold, 6-h after the second, GPI serum injection (Fig. 5C, upper).
-Focusing on the proinflammatory cytokines, we found a 9-fold enhancement of IL1 β mRNA expression 6 h after the first GPI serum injection and a 68- and 7-fold increase in IL1 β mRNA and TNF mRNA expression, respectively, 6 h after the second GPI serum injection (Fig. 5C, lower).
+RT-PCR analyses of the expression levels of HIF-1 α and HIF-2 α mRNA in the inflamed-ankles revealed no increase in HIF-1 α mRNA-expression after the first GPI-serum injection, but strong 28-fold up-regulation 6-hours after a second GPI-serum injection (48-hours after the first GPI-serum injection).
+HIF-2 α mRNA-expression increased 6-fold, 6-hours after the first, and 9-fold, 6-hours after the second GPI-serum injection (Fig. 5C, upper bars).
+Focusing on the pro-inflammatory cytokines, we found a 9-fold enhancement of IL1 β mRNA-expression 6-hours after the first GPI-serum injection and a 68-fold and 7-fold increase in IL1 β mRNA and TNF mRNA-expression, respectively, 6-hours after the second GPI-serum injection (Fig. 5C, lower bars).

-Hypoxia Is Associated with ROS Stress
+Hypoxia is associated with ROS Stress

-To corroborate our ROS stress hypothesis, we evaluated the onset of ROS stress noninvasively in vivo with OI using L-012, at days 3 and 6 after 1 GPI/control serum injection.
+To corroborate our ROS stress hypothesis, we evaluated the onset of ROS stress non-invasively in vivo with OI using L-012, at day 3 and 6 after one GPI-/control-serum injection.
 Our investigations revealed impressive L-012-derived signal intensity (SI) in the ankles and paws of the arthritic mice, but no signal was noted in the joints of the healthy mice (Fig. 6A).
-Quantitative analysis of the L-012 SI yielded a 57-fold, statistically significant (P < 0.0001) enhancement of the average radiance SI (p/s/cm2/sr) in the arthritic ankles on day 6 (165,639 [p/s/cm2/sr]) compared with the healthy ankles (2,904 [p/s/cm2/sr]).
-On day 3 (80,544 [p/s/cm2/sr]), we observed a 28-fold, significant (P < 0.0001) enhancement of the SI of L-012 compared with the control ankles (Fig. 6A).
+Quantitative analysis of the L-012 SI, yielded a 57-fold, statistically significant (p<0.0001) enhancement of the average radiance SI [$p/s/cm^2/sr$] in the arthritic ankles on day 6 (165639 [$p/s/cm^2/sr$]) compared with the healthy ankles (2904 [$p/s/cm^2/sr$]).
+On day 3 (80544 [$p/s/cm^2/sr$]), we observed a 28-fold significant (p<0.0001) enhancement of the SI of L-012 compared with the control-ankles (Fig. 6A).
 All animals used for this experiment demonstrated similar ankle swellings (Supplemental Fig. 2C).
-Furthermore, we correlated the L-012 SI (p/s/cm2/sr) with ankle swelling (mm) on all investigated days (control and arthritis on days 3 and 6) and found a good Pearson product-moment correlation coefficient of r = 0.72 (Fig. 6B).
+Furthermore, we correlated the L-012 SI [$p/s/cm^2/sr$] with ankle swelling [mm] on all investigated days (control and arthritis on days 3 and 6) and found a good PPMC of r=0.72 (Fig. 6B).

-Additionally, we isolated the cellular infiltrates from ankle joint lavages of the arthritic and healthy mice (at day 6) and performed FACS analysis using dihydrorhodamine (DHR) staining, which is used to identify ROS intermediate-expressing leukocytes.
-The DHR-FACS analysis revealed a 45-fold enhancement of the expression of reactive oxygen intermediates (geometric mean of DHR-positive cells) in the joint lavages of the arthritic ankles (214.3) compared with the lavages of the healthy ankles (4.7) (Fig. 6C).
-Thus, our
+Additionally, we isolated the cellular infiltrates from ankle joint lavages of the arthritic-, and healthy-mice (at day 6) and performed FACS-analysis using dihydrorhodamine (DHR) staining, which is used to identify ROSintermediate expressing leukocytes.
+The DHR-FACS analysis revealed a 45-fold enhancement of the expression of reactive oxygen intermediates (geometric mean of DHR positive cells) in the joint lavages of the arthritic ankles (214.3) compared with the lavages of the healthy ankles (4.7) (Fig. 6C).
+Thus, our non-invasive in vivo L-012 OI measurements and ex vivo DHR-FACS analysis clearly demonstrated a strong correlation between hypoxia and ROS-stress in the inflamed ankles.